 Frequently Asked Questions

 Students may be dropped off only after 7:15am.
-Kindergarteners may go to the gym to wait until 7:30am at which time a teacher will escort them to class at 7:30 am.
-Grades 1st -8th may go to the cafeteria and wait there until 7:30am after which time they should go immediately to their assigned classroom.
+Kindergarteners & 1st Grade will go to the gym to wait until 7:30am at which time a teacher will escort them to class.
+Grades 2nd -8th will go to the cafeteria and wait there until 7:30am after which time they should go immediately to their assigned classroom.

 Students are asked to be in their classrooms NO LATER than 7:45am when morning announcements will begin.
 Students coming in after 7:45am need to report to the office before going to class.
-(See Tardies policy in student handbook online.
-Note: Bus delays do not count as a tardy.)
+Note: Bus delays do not count as a tardy.
+(See Tardies policy in parent student handbook online.)

 When dropping off in the morning PLEASE have your student(s) exit the car on the passenger side only and begin exiting cars when you can see the north end of the school building outside the window.

-ALL Students should be picked up through the car-line.
+ALL Students should be picked up through the car-line (if not on a bus or walking/biking home).
 We ask that you…

 a.
 NOT come into the building to wait at the bottom of the stairs.

 b.
 NOT wait outside the exit door to take your children when they exit the building.